DarkYasiyaMr/QUUEN-ESHU-MD/Readme.md

 ### Creating a Plugin

-QUUEN ESHU-MD supports custom plugins, which can be created using the following template:
+NEXUS-MD supports custom plugins, which can be created using the following template:

 ```javascript
 const { command, isPrivate } = require("../../lib/");